Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Does each section roughly correspond to one table or figure?
   + Do the authors summarize the main trends and themes from the table, or do they just repeat what is in the table?
   + If there are graphs, do they try to draw your eye to what they want you to see?
-  + Do the authors over-interpret statistical significance, by ignoring the fact that the magnitude is small or by ignoring the fact that they have done multiple subgroup analyses?
+  + Does the author over-interpret statistical significance, by ignoring the fact that the magnitude is small or by ignoring the fact that they have done multiple subgroup analyses?
   + Is this section unnecessarily long?

 + Look at each table and figure: